StefanCardnell/HadoopStartup/README.md

 hadooprestart.sh stops hadoop, reformats the file system and starts up again.

-copymediumfile.sh copies a specific file across to the DFS and distributes block based on a dynamically calculated threshold.
+copymediumfile.sh copies a specific file across to the DFS and distributes blocks based on a dynamically calculated threshold.